 Unleash the horrible.
 It’s a lot more fun to read.

 When in doubt, let the worst-case scenario happen.
 I’ve read so many books where terrible things almost happened.
 THAT IS SO BORING!
 Let bad things happen to your protagonist.
 Humiliate them.
 Let them suffer.
 How else will they learn from their mistakes and grow?

 Can’t think of what to write?
 Ask questions.

 Your answers are the egg in the batter which holds the story together.
 Okay, so maybe not, but I liked that metaphor.
 Maybe it’s what makes the dough rise.
 Mmm, not quite.
 Anyway, ask yourself, what’s the worst thing that could happen in your story right now?
-How about to your protagonist?
+How about your protagonist?
 What does she want?
 To go home?
 To fight the beast?
 To eat a jelly doughnut?
-How does her history with the other characters effect her actions?
+How does her history with the other characters affect her actions?
 How can you show her strengths?
 Her weaknesses?
 You can think of hundreds of questions.
 Go for it.